tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 It is possible, though unlikely, that an external PSK identity may clash with a resumption PSK identity.
-The TLS stack implementation and sequencing of PSK callbacks influences the application's behaviour when identity collisions occur.
+The TLS stack implementation and sequencing of PSK callbacks influences the application's behavior when identity collisions occur.
 When a server receives a PSK identity in a TLS 1.3 ClientHello, some TLS stacks execute the application's registered callback function before checking the stack's internal session resumption cache.
 This means that if a PSK identity collision occurs,